Most will reinforce the importance of wellness, nutrition. But they come at a cost.

 Daniel DiMarco, manager of the Riedman Campus Wellness Center at Rochester Regional Health, views a health coach as a “mentor and wellness authority who helps clients feel their best through food and lifestyle changes.”

-These changes come about through custom wellness and weight loss programs.
+These changes come about through custom wellness programs.
+Health coaches function as more than weight loss gurus (although many clients need help in that area).

 “The health coach is also responsible and will reinforce the importance of practicing all aspects of wellness to move toward optimum health,” DiMarco said.